cdfoundation/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

   </tr>

   <tr>
-   <td>Providing mechanisms to treat ML models as part of the broader product/system in which they reside, rather than as independent products.</td>
+   <td>Understanding ML models as a part of the broader product(s) in which they reside (rather than as independent products).</td>
-   <td>Tooling should enable models (and their supporting assets) to be distributed as reusable components within a larger system/application (similar to dependency management for software).<br/><br/>
+   <td>Tooling should enable management of ML assets as reusable components within a larger system/application (similar to dependency management for software).<br/><br/>
 Tooling should enable explicit dependency management between:<br/>
 &nbsp &nbsp- Models that depend upon other models<br/>
 &nbsp &nbsp- Applications that depend upon models<br/><br/>
-While covered in detail elsewhere in this roadmap, a specific requirement here is that tooling enables the same release and deployment process for software and ML assets that are used together.
+The tooling should enable operational changes to an ML asset in a way that downstream impacts to the dependent applications can be managed.
 </td>
 </tr>
   </table>